Canon 1D Mark IV vs XC10

 Of the two cameras under consideration, the Canon 1D Mark IV features an APS-H sensor and the Canon XC10 an one-inch sensor.
 The sensor area in the XC10 is 76 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 2.75.
 The sensor in the 1D Mark IV has a native 3:2 aspect ratio, while the one in the XC10 offers a 4:3 aspect.

 With 16MP, the 1D Mark IV offers a higher resolution than the XC10 (12MP), but the 1D Mark IV nevertheless has larger individual pixels (pixel pitch of 5.70μm versus 3.20μm for the XC10) due to its larger sensor.
-However, the XC10 is a somewhat more recent model (by 5 years and 5 months) than the 1D Mark IV, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the XC10 is a much more recent model (by 5 years and 5 months) than the 1D Mark IV, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS-1D Mark IV has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Canon XC10 are ISO 160 to ISO 20000 (no boost).